Data Obsolescence Detection in the Light of Newly Acquired Valid Observations: Experimental results: towards effective fall-prevention systems

+We apply our OIDA on the two datasets $\mathcal{S}_{HeparII}$ and $\mathcal{S}_{Alarm}$.
+The objective is to compare how our system performs compared to human diagnosticians (i.e. physicians) and whether its impact on detecting personal contradictory situations and identifying obsolete observations is beneficial.
+The results of the two experiments as well as those using our $\mathcal{CBN}_{Elderly}$ are summarized in Table~\ref{tab5}.
+As our system is composed of two parts: the detection of contradictions and the identification of obsolete observations, lines 7 and 8 of Table~\ref{tab5} represent, respectively, the accuracy of our system in each phase.

+The experiments on the three CBNs showed quite high detection and identification accuracy of obsolescence.
+The reaction of the physicians to the first trial version of our system was very favorable, and several of them said that working with the system is beneficial for them.
+Moreover, our system did not have any negative impact on the users, none of the good decisions made by the doctors were changed, even if the system provided an incorrect answer.
+It has led us to the conclusion that our system could be useful in assisting physicians and other users in detecting abnormal situations, understanding and identifying all possible causes, and deciding how to deal with these situations to prevent any kind of risk as early as possible.

-Note that the error rate of our system comes from imperfections inherent in the given BN.
-Thus some conclusions will be incorrect, no matter how carefully drawn.
+Note that the error rate of our system comes from imperfections inherent in the CBN.
+Thus, some conclusions will be incorrect, no matter how carefully drawn.
 Furthermore, a better representation cannot save us: all representations are imperfect, and any imperfection can be a source of error.
-Therefore we always make the assumption that all results are given with some degree of uncertainty.
-In this work, we have tested our approach on a BN example that we built with some domain knowledge connoisseurs.
-Our method always gives the expected results.
-Simultaneously and as part of an international project on falls prevention, an experts team is working on gathering more information about the elderly in order to build a BN as complete and efficient as possible.
-Thus, we aim to use this model when it is available in our future tests.
-This can be helpful to get more accurate results.
+Therefore, we always assume that all results are given with a degree of uncertainty.